-PS6000 Methods of Pastoral Counseling (3 credits) 6 weeks
+PCC6000 Methods of Pastoral Counseling (3 credits) 6 weeks

 This course bridges the gap between theory and application by confronting the learner with challenges of practical counseling methodologies.
 Emphasis will be placed on the counseling process of relational, assessment, goal setting, intervention, and termination stages.
-Role-play practice counseling, verbatim work, and video analysis will be part of this learning experience.

-PS6200 Ethical and Legal Issues in Pastoral Counseling (3 credits) 6 weeks
+PCC6200 Ethical and Legal Issues in Pastoral Counseling (3 credits) 6 weeks